 In 2015, she helped establish the Reagan Institute offices in Washington, DC with the launch of Leadership and the American Presidency (LTAP), an experiential leadership program for university students through the lens of the American Presidency.
 Students spend a semester in Washington, DC interning, learning, and growing as citizen leaders.
 Most recently, Janet led a team that launched the inaugural Reagan Institute Summit on Education (RISE) at the 35th anniversary of the seminal report, A Nation at Risk.
 The RISE initiative brings cross-sector, bipartisan leaders together to examine and elevate the national conversation around education in America.

 Janet serves on the Board of Philanthropy for Active Civic Engagement (PACE), as a Senior Advisor to the Campus Election Engagement Project, and is part of the ASCD Emerging Leaders network.

 Janet’s civic mission began prior to her work at the Reagan Foundation, serving as a Social Studies and English teacher in South Central Los Angeles.
 Janet earned her BA from The University of California, Los Angeles, and her Masters of Education in Curriculum and Instruction at California State University, Northridge.
-She is currently a doctoral student of Education Learning Technologies at Pepperdine University.
+Most recently, she earned her Doctorate Degree in Education Learning Technologies from Pepperdine University